Why do we need your photos/videos?

 You will receive an email confirmation with the information you have provided once you have completed the form.
 We advise you to store this safely for your records.

-You can withdraw your permission for us to process your personally identifiable information at any time by contacting our Supporter Care Team on 020 3897 3415 or at email@example.com
+You can withdraw your permission for us to process your personally identifiable information at any time by contacting our Supporter Care Team on 0203 908 5525 or by emailing email@example.com

 Questions, comments and requests regarding your personal information are welcomed and should be addressed to firstname.lastname@example.org